ISCHEMIC STROKE / COMPLICATIONS

 - water swallow test (original and modified)

-- the most common cause of GI bleeding is either a preexisting lesion or newly developed “stress ulcer”
+- the most common cause of GI bleeding is either a preexisting lesion or a newly developed “stress ulcer”

 - disruption of the integrity of the upper GI mucosa due to extreme physiological stress, typically in critically ill patients